Application Deadline: March 31, 2017 (early bird deadline), June 16, 2017

-Program led by WA state community college faculty teaching 10 credits at the facilities of Barcelona International College (BIC).
+Program led by WA state community college faculty teaching 10 credits at the facilities of International House and the Barcelona School for International Studies.
 Additional Spanish language course taught by local faculty.
-BIC is located in the heart of the Eixample; a centrally-located, residential neighborhood known for its 19th century Mondernist design.
 Students will live with homestay families, with breakfast and dinner included.
 A thorough on-site cross-cultural and health and safety orientation will be provided upon arrival.
 Full comprehensive medical and accident insurance included.
 Participate in cultural activities which may include local food and market tours, salsa classes, Spanish and Catalan cooking classes, language exchange with local student and more!
-Experience the Barcelona lifestyle Fall 2015!
+Experience the Barcelona lifestyle Fall 2017!

 TRANSPORTATION: An unlimited 3-month public transportation pass is provided for all students on this program.
 The pass is good for the metro, bus, train & trams within Barcelona city and near surroundings.

 COURSES: Students register for their courses at the home campus.
-See your study abroad adviser for course offering.
-Check back for updates coming soon!
+See your study abroad advisor for course offering.

 Included in the program students will have: